awsdocs/amazon-vpc-user-guide/doc_source/vpc-network-acls.md

 | --- |
 | Type | Protocol | Port range | Destination | Comments |
 | All traffic | All | All | 0\.0\.0\.0/0 | Allows all outbound traffic\. |

-## Recommended rules for VPC scenarios<a name="vpc-recommended-nacl-rules"></a>

-You can follow the processes in [Scenarios](vpc-scenarios-intro.md) to implement common scenarios for Amazon VPC\.
-Each scenario in that section includes recommended network ACL rules\.
-If you implement these scenarios as described in the documentation, you use the default network access control list \(ACL\) which allows all inbound and outbound traffic\.
-If you need an additional layer of security, you can create a network ACL and add rules\.